wired87/qdash/README.md

 ---

 <p align="center">
-  Made with ❤️ by the Quantum Dashboard Team
+  Made with ❤️ by the QDash Team
 </p>